-Managing Director Trade Finance:Deborah de Rooij is responsible for sourcing, diligence and monitoring of trade finance investments at Sarona Asset Management.
+Managing Director of Private Debt:Deborah oversees all private debt investments at Sarona, and is responsible for the sourcing, diligence and monitoring of investments in the Sarona Trade Finance Fund.
 She has over 30 years’ investment experience in fixed income, alternative credit and manager selection.
-Prior to joining Sarona in 2019, Deborah served as Head of Emerging Market Debt and Head of Global Manager Selection at €450 billion AUM Dutch pension asset manager APG Asset Management.
-De Rooij also worked as Senior Portfolio Manager Global Credits and Emerging Markets for Achmea Global Investors, a large Dutch asset manager for pension funds.
-She holds an RBA (certified European financial analyst) designation from the CFA Society VBA Netherlands and has a BA in Economics from the Economic School of Amsterdam.
+Prior to joining Sarona, Deborah served as Head of Emerging Market Debt and Head of Global Manager Selection at the Dutch pension asset manager APG Asset Management.
+She also worked as Senior Portfolio Manager of Global Credits and Emerging Markets for Achmea Global Investors, a large Dutch asset manager for pension funds.
+Deborah holds an RBA (certified European financial analyst) designation from the CFA Society VBA Netherlands and has a BA in Economics from the Economic School of Amsterdam.

 Mauricia A. Geissler